Andras-T/Andras-T/README.md

 </details>

 :credit_card: My full name is **András Tóth**
-- :school: I'm currently 3rd year student at **Budapest University of Technology and Economics**
+- :school: I'm currently senior student at **Budapest University of Technology and Economics**
+- 🏢: I'm a C++ Developer Intern also at MSCI
 - :books: My major is **Computer Engineering**
 - :earth_asia: I'm living now in **Budapest**
 - :monocle_face: I'm interested in coding, sleeping, sports and watching movies